Children who attend a Bracknell Forest school and whose parents or carers receive certain benefits, may be entitled to free school meals.

 This funding will be invested in your child at school.
 Some schools offer help with uniforms or discounted school trips for those children eligible for a free school meal.
 This will in turn save you more money on top of the price of your child’s meal.

-Please ask your child’s school how they use this funding.
+You can ask your child’s school how they use this funding.

 Who is eligible

 Children whose parents or carers receive any of the following, are eligible for free school meals:

 - Universal Credit - as long as they have an annual net earned income of no more than £7,400 (£616.67 per month)